-For anyone in the UK who can’t make it to Thailand right now due to the pandemic, there is a Cabbages and Condoms near Bicester, so you can enjoy this quirky Bangkok experience closer to home.
+For anyone in the UK who can’t make it to Thailand right now, there is a Cabbages and Condoms near Bicester, so you can enjoy this quirky Bangkok experience closer to home.

 Don’t forget to help yourself to some free condoms on your way out!

 Bangkok is home to a number of bizarre buildings of various quirky shapes and designs.

 The diverse history of the city is reflected in its varied architecture, where you’ll find ancient temples just down the road from towering modern skyscrapers.
 It’s a truly eclectic mix of construction.

 Aside from the grand temples and beautiful buildings, there are also a number of downright weird structures too.